Is Your Nervous System Out of Balance?

 No. All six devices in this guide are consumer wellness products available without a prescription.
 They are distinct from implantable VNS devices, which are surgically placed, FDA-approved medical devices requiring physician supervision and a prescription.

 Cervical VNS targets the vagus nerve through the neck, where the main nerve trunk is thicker and more accessible.
 Auricular VNS targets a smaller branch of the vagus nerve in the ear, typically at the tragus.
 Both approaches have published clinical research support.
 Cervical stimulation accesses the nerve closer to the brainstem, and bilateral cervical stimulation targets both branches simultaneously.
-In this roundup, Pulsetto and Truvaga use cervical approaches; Nurosym and Xen use auricular approaches.
+In this roundup, Pulsetto and Truvaga use cervical approaches; Nuropod and Xen use auricular approaches.

 Generally, no. Electrical VNS devices are contraindicated for people with implanted cardiac devices, including pacemakers and defibrillators.
 The electrical impulses could potentially interfere with cardiac device function.
 If you have an implanted cardiac device, consult your cardiologist before considering any electrical stimulation device.
 Non-electrical alternatives like Sensate or Apollo may be worth discussing with your doctor as potential options.